fitse-yotor/amahric-ocr-python/README.md

-# amahric-ocr-python
+# Amharic OCR-python
-amahric ocr in python and tesseract liberary
+amhahric ocr in python and tesseract liberary